 Following the meeting the Adjudicator will complete the Applicant Professional Suitability Meeting Outcome Criteria Form (Appendix 5), confirming the decision and the supporting grounds for this.
-The Student Policy, Casework and Compliance team will keep this form with the applicant declaration and a summary record of the meeting (Appendix 6).
+The Professional Issues Team will keep this form with the applicant declaration and a summary record of the meeting (Appendix 6).